willy-wagtail/raspberrypi-pihole/README.md

 My router supports OpenVPN so I managed to set one up using that.
 Otherwise you could consider using PiVPN to setup a Wireguard or OpenVPN server on your raspberry pi.
 See https://www.pivpn.io/.

 <a name="tuyaconvert"></a>
-# Flashing Smart Devices with Tuya-Convert
+# Flashing IoT Devices with Tasmota Using Tuya-Convert

 ### Sources